-Applications for part-time training, interrupted training, or deferral of training may be approved in various circumstances, including the availability of accredited positions, research requirements, ill-health or parental duties.
+Applications for part-time training, interrupted training or deferral of training may be approved in a range of circumstances, including availability of accredited positions, research requirements, ill-health or parental duties.

-Since RACDS does not employ trainees, RACDS can only mandate the approval of training that RACDS will accredit.
+Since RACDS does not employ trainees, RACDS can only mandate the approval of training that will be accredited by RACDS.
 The specific part-time training arrangements must be documented and supported in writing by the trainee's Director of Training.